10 Best Things to Do in Shinagawa

 There are endless things to do in Japan and no doubt that there’s plenty to keep you busy while you are in town.
 But it’s well worth going beyond the metropolis and exploring more of what this country has to offer, even if you’re short on time.
 Thanks to the country’s comprehensive transportation network, several destinations can be reached in less than three hours from the capital.

 Take Kyoto (京都) for an example, get the Shinkansen from Shinagawa, and you can get to this dazzling historical city within 140 minutes.
 Kyoto is a soothing antidote to Tokyo’s neon-bright, buzzing cityscape.
 It also has two metro lines, an extensive bus system, and several rail lines that connect the city to other destinations in the Kansai region.
 If you’ll be staying a few days in Tokyo and then taking the train to Kyoto, it’s well worth purchasing the JR East Pass.
 On the other hand, if you’re strolling around the Kansai area then the JR West Pass should be the one to go for.
-Both these passes allow unlimited rides on all Japan Rail lines in the regions.
+Both these passes allow unlimited rides on all Japan Rail lines in the region.

 You can also go from Shinagawa by bullet train to Nagoya (名古屋), Osaka (大阪), and even Hiroshima (広島).